magjac/discourse-d3-graphviz/README.md

 [/dot]
 ```

-Paragraph are separated by blank lines, so this will generate three separate graphs:
+Paragraphs are separated by blank lines, so this will generate three separate graphs:

 ```
 [dot] digraph {bgcolor=lightblue a -> b} [/dot]